Are you tired of boring flights and uncomfortable car or bus rides with your cat all over the planet Earth?

-Be sure that the position of her/his carrier is among the most important things when traveling with a cat in RV.
+Be sure that the position of its carrier is among the most important things when traveling with a cat in RV.

 Potentially bad positioning can cause many troubles, and they are usually loud and a bit crazy.

-So, keep in mind that your cat needs a nice and visible carrier placement from where she can see everything she wants to see.
+So, keep in mind that your cat needs a nice and visible carrier placement from where it can see everything it wants to see.

 Our cats aren’t made to look at your RV’s bed or bathroom doors.
 Furthermore, don’t even think about the trailer!

 This certainly isn’t the position they want to spend their time while traveling in RV.
 The only worse position than this one could be under the driver’s legs.